rasna-skumar1306/ajira_mock/README.md

 I didn't complete the entire task i.e the other pages that have been mentioned.
 So I have only developed a single responsive page along with some other static pages from scratch without using any design frameworks or libraries for design or API for data.

 ## what could have been done to make the task entirely achievable
 Usage of advanced and customizable design frameworks could have reduced the amount of time spent in doing a task which can be easily done using a design framework.
-Or giving a deadline that properly suits could have favoured.
+Or giving a deadline that best suits the task could have favoured.

 ## fun facts
 I have embedded my personal site links (facebook, linkedin, github, youtube) in some of the navigation links that can be seen on the page.